spsforks/google-sanitizers-wiki/SanitizerBotReproduceBuild.md

 Then you need to decide which script to run.
 To find the script name corresponding to the bot use [this mapping](https://github.com/llvm/llvm-zorg/blob/master/zorg/buildbot/builders/sanitizers/buildbot_selector.py).

+**WARNING**: The script can delete content of the current directory!

 ## Example
 ```
 mkdir scratch_dir